November 11, 2019

 The event’s menu will feature five passed appetizers, congee or rice porridge, a Korean rice cake dumpling soup cart, and a whole roast suckling pig to help end the Lunar New York celebration.

-Photography courtesy Clay Williams
+Photography by: Photography courtesy Clay Williams